carpentries-incubator/SDC-BIDS-dMRI/_episodes/09-probabilistic_tractography.md

 {: .language-python}

 ![tractogram_probabilistic_dg_pmf](../fig/6/tractogram_probabilistic_dg_pmf.png){:class="img-responsive"} \
-Corpus Callosum using probabilistic direction getter from PMF
+Streamlines representing white matter using probabilistic direction getter from PMF

 One disadvantage of using a discrete PMF to represent possible tracking directions is that it tends to take up a lot of memory (RAM).
 The size of the